-Cyclists do not have priority when crossing a street.
-At pedestrian crossings, cyclists must dismount the bike.
-When you are in a bike lane that goes along the lane for cars, be careful of cars turning to other streets.
+Cyclists do not have priority when crossing streets.
+When you are in a bike lane that runs alongside the car lane, exercise caution around cars turning onto other streets.

-Do not ride too far to the right of the lane especially when cars are parked along the street: be careful of opening car doors.
+Avoid riding excessively close to the right side of the lane, particularly when cars are parked along the street.
+Exercise caution to avoid potential hazards like opening car doors.

-A cycle-lane is a part of the road reserved for cyclists.
-When the lane ends, do not go on the sidewalk but carefully keep on going straight and merge with the traffic on the right.
-Even in cycle-lanes, be careful of parked cars opening doors.
+A cycle lane is a designated portion of the road reserved for cyclists.
+When the lane comes to an end, refrain from transitioning onto the sidewalk.
+Instead, continue moving forward cautiously and smoothly merge with the traffic on the right-hand side.
+Even when utilizing cycle lanes, exercise caution regarding the possibility of parked cars opening their doors.

 Position yourself in the middle of the lane when the road is too narrow for cars to overtake you safely.
 Always ride in the center of the lane while approaching and navigating roundabouts, at intersections, and in other potentially hazardous situations where you prefer not to be overtaken.
 Prior to moving to the middle of the lane, signal your intent with your arm.
 Demonstrating self-assured behavior in advance often earns respect from drivers.

 Parking your bike on the street is permissible.
 Use a high-quality „U“ lock; avoid using a cheap cable lock.
 Securely lock the frame—not just the wheel—to a stable, immovable object.
 Opt for a highly visible and well-trafficked location for bike parking.
 The preferred racks include those shaped like an inverted „U“.

 Exercise thoughtfulness and courtesy when sharing paths with pedestrians.
 When overtaking pedestrians, do so gradually and maintain a safe distance.
 If pedestrians are unaware of your presence, provide a signal, such as ringing a bell, or otherwise indicate your approach well in advance.